Table of Contents

 Difference Between Asava and Arishtha

-Asava differ from the Arishtha in method of preparation.
+Asava differs from the Arishtha in the method of preparation.
 Asavas are infusions and Arishtas are decoctions.

-If raw medicinal herbs are steeped in water only for fermentation, the product is Asava, however they are steeped in decoctions of particular substances, the product is Arishta.
+If raw medicinal herbs are steeped in water only for fermentation, the product is Asava, however, they are steeped in decoctions of particular substances, the product is Arishta.
 Asavas are weak alcoholic preparations prepared by infusing the drugs, in cold water and allowing to undergo fermentation with the help of raw sugar or honey.
 BUT the above difference in Arishtas and Asava is not true in all cases.
-Some Asava are prepared by decoction and some Arishtha from infusion.
+Some Asava is prepared by decoction and some Arishtha from the infusion.

 Arishtha and Asava contain self-generated alcohol in a very mild proportion, the actual alcohol percentage varying from 6 or 7 to 10 or 12, according to the ingredients used.

-The Asava and Arishtha are named after the typical major ingredient it contain e.g. the Arishtha which has Manjishtha as the main ingredient is Mahamanjishthadyarishta.
+The Asava and Arishtha are named after the typical major ingredient it contains e.g. the Arishtha which has Manjishtha as the main ingredient is Mahamanjishthadyarishta.

 Common properties of Asava-Arishtha

 All Asava and Arishtha have few common properties.
-They promote strength of body and mind, enkindle the digestive fire, cure insomnia, grief .and improve digestion and assimilation.
+They promote the strength of the body and mind, enkindle the digestive fire, cure insomnia, grief .and improve digestion and assimilation.